K-12 Clothing

-With tax season just having past, and the school year coming to a close, freeing up some time for teachers, many teachers are thinking about their personal finances.
-On a recent podcast episode, we had a teacher and financial planner join us to share some high level tips on the topic of teacher personal finance.
-This blog gives you a quick summary but be sure to check out the whole interview here.
+With tax season just having passed and the school year ending, freeing up some time for teachers, many teachers are thinking about their personal finances.
+On a recent podcast episode, we had a teacher and financial planner join us to share some high-level tips on teacher personal finance.
+This blog gives you a quick summary, but check out the whole interview here.

-There are two retirement vehicles, 403b and 457 plans, that are different than a typical 401k.
-There are also different perks and benefits – discounts at certain places, tax write offs for educational supplies, etc – that should be considered as part of a teacher’s overall financial planning.
+Two retirement vehicles, 403b and 457 plans, differ from a typical 401k.
+Different perks and benefits – discounts at certain places, tax write-offs for educational supplies, etc. – that should be considered part of a teacher’s overall financial planning.

 2. Where should teachers start?